 Kusuma S, Klineberg EO.
 Spinal infections: diagnosis and treatment of discitis, osteomyelitis, and epidural abscess.
 In: Steinmetz MP, Benzel EC, eds.
 Benzel's Spine Surgery.
 4th ed.
 Philadelphia, PA: Elsevier; 2017:chap 122.

 Tunkel AR.
 Subdural empyema, epidural abscess, and suppurative intracranial thrombophlebitis.
 In: Bennett JE, Dolin R, Blaser MJ, eds.
-Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases, Updated Edition.
-8th ed.
-Philadelphia, PA: Elsevier Saunders; 2015:chap 93.BACK TO TOP
+Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases.
+9th ed.
+Philadelphia, PA: Elsevier; 2020:chap 91.BACK TO TOP

 Reviewed By: Jatin M. Vyas, MD, PhD, Assistant Professor in Medicine, Harvard Medical School; Assistant in Medicine, Division of Infectious Disease, Department of Medicine, Massachusetts General Hospital, Boston, MA.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.

 Health Content Provider